Felix Shmidel: Methodology

 In the field of methodology, Felix Shmidel developed his own Orgo system and a method of applying it to restore the manageability of companies.
 During 2000–2014, over 30 successful applications of the system took place.
 Among them are the oldest Russian compressor building company Borets compressor plant, the largest Russian mustard seed processing company Volgograd Mustard Oil Plant Sarepta, Pharmacy Chain 36.6, Veropharm pharmaceutical company, the Moscow Instrument-Making Plant Manometer.

 Interviews include a publication in the Upravlenie Personalom journal.
 The results of his methodological research were published in particular in the Proizvodstvo Elektroniki journal (Moscow).

 Social psychology

 In the 2000s–2010s, Felix Shmidel published a number of articles on social psychology in scientific and popular journals, among which are Nezavisimiy Psikhiatricheskiy Zhurnal, and the Snob (Moscow).

-Among his interviews for the mass media, there is a live interview with the journalist and man of letters Valery Panyushkin for his authorial program on the Dozhd TV channel (2010).
+Among his interviews for the mass media, there is a live interview with the journalist and man of letters Valery Panyushkin for his authorial program on the TV Rain channel (2010).
 During 2011–2012, he collaborated with the Vedomosti business newspaper (Moscow), where 26 of his articles were published.
 Publications in the Vedomosti caught the attention of the doctor of economics Anatoly Zhukov and his colleague Daria Khabarova, who afterwards analyzed them in their book.